getgrav/grav-learn/pages/08.advanced/01.flex/01.administration/01.introduction/docs.17.md

 To enable a custom **Flex Directory**, you need to go to **Plugins** > **Flex Objects**.

 We are interested in the **Directories** configuration setting which lists all the detected **Flex Directories**.
-Find the directories you're wanting to enable and ensure the **Enabled** option checked.
+Find the directories you're wanting to enable and ensure the **Enabled** option is checked.

 For this demonstration, let's enable the **Contacts** directory and click **Save** at the top.